|$899 – $1,599||Price Range||$1,699 – $2,599|

-DreamCloud frequently (nearly always) runs deals on their website that will bring the price down to about $1,400.
-Therefore, the more realistic price comparison is $1,400 for DreamCloud and, at minimum, $1,600 for Purple.
+DreamCloud frequently (nearly always) runs deals on their website that will bring the price down to about $1,200.
+Therefore, the more realistic price comparison is $1,400 for DreamCloud and, at minimum, $1,600 for Purple (based on queen sizes).

 Purple isn’t all that fond of promoting cash discounts the way DreamCloud does.
 That said, frequently Purple will offer bundles and sales on their website to help incentivize purchases—particularly during major holidays.